James Frederick Ferrier: Education and early writings

 Ferrier was born at 15 Heriot Row in Edinburgh, the son of John Ferrier, writer to the signet.
 He was educated at the Royal High School, the University of Edinburgh and Magdalen College, Oxford, and subsequently, his metaphysical tastes having been fostered by his intimate friend, Sir William Hamilton, spent some time at Heidelberg studying German philosophy.

 In 1840 he is listed as an advocate living at 14 Carlton Street in the Stockbridge area of Edinburgh.

 In 1842 he was appointed professor of civil history at Edinburgh University, still living at Carlton Street.
 In 1845 professor of moral philosophy and political economy at the University of St Andrews.
 He was twice an unsuccessful candidate for chairs in Edinburgh, for that of moral philosophy on Wilson's resignation in 1852, and for that of logic and metaphysics in 1856, after Hamilton's death.
-He remained at St Andrews till his death.
+He remained at St Andrews until his death.

 Family

 James Ferrier married his cousin, Margaret Anne Wilson, daughter of his mother's brother, the writer John Wilson, who wrote under the pseudonym Christopher North.
 His younger brother was named John Wilson Ferrier.

 Ferrier had five children, one of whom became the wife of Sir Alexander Grant.
 He was also the great-great-grandfather of Ludovic Kennedy.

-He died in St Andrews (probably of syphilis) and is buried with his aunt Susan Ferrier in St. Cuthberts Churchyard in Edinburgh just to the north-east of the church.
+He died in St Andrews (possibly of syphilis) and is buried with his aunt Susan Ferrier in St. Cuthberts Churchyard in Edinburgh just to the north-east of the church.